cros-nash/ds497-project/README.md

 All code was directly copied from that repository and used to generate our facial embeddings for every image in the DATASET folder from the OSF study.

+The human judgement results was directly copied from the following study: https://osf.io/tfn7v/

+We used the `eachresponse.csv` file as training / validation data for our models.

 ## Data
 The only data file from the original Human Ability Study used in this project is located in `DATA AND R CODE/`:
 - `eachresponse.csv`: Contains trial-level participant responses, including image IDs, real/fake labels, response times, and confidence ratings.